API Testing Tool Katalon Studio Review:

 - It handles different types of testing including API, Web UI, and mobile.

 - It allows everyone in the team to collaborate and focus on their testing.

 - It’s free.

-Moving further, here I'm going to share what I have learned about Katalon Studio and how it fulfills my team’s testing needs.
+Moving further, here I’m going to share what I have learned about Katalon Studio and how it fulfils my team’s testing needs.